9.60 CONCRETE MATERIALS ISSUES

 If vibrator frequencies are greater than allowed by the specification, the Contractor should be informed to adjust the paving operations so that future measurements are within required specifications.
 Excessive vibration frequencies have been known to produce lower entrained air and premature concrete pavement deterioration with shorter pavement life.
 A price adjustment schedule for out of tolerance vibration can be found in Appendix 2-34(C).

-It is also helpful to watch for the presence of vibrator trails in the plastic concrete surface behind the transverse texturing operation (but before the curing compound application).
+It is also helpful to watch for the presence of vibrator trails in the plastic concrete surface behind the texturing operation (but before the curing compound application).
 These trails show in the surface of the plastic concrete by a deeper groove in the textured surface.
 This deeper texture follows the path of the vibrator.
 Many existing Portland cement concrete pavements are showing these “vibrator trails.”

 9.65 PAVEMENT THICKNESS CORES